-Although this sounds complex, it’s nothing new and has had a resurgence.
-In 2020, 63% of homebuyers made an offer to buy sight unseen, Redfin reported.
+Although this sounds complex, it’s nothing new, and the practice saw a resurgence during the COVID-19 pandemic: In 2020, 63% of homebuyers made an offer to buy sight unseen, Redfin reported.

 Thinking about buying a house sight unseen?
 Here are six tips for navigating risk in the remote real estate market.

 Before making an offer, prospective buyers can do some front-end work to expedite the purchase process if they need financing.
 Becoming pre-qualified for a home loan is a quick first step to get an estimate of how large a mortgage a buyer would likely qualify for.
 This helps house hunters focus their search on homes they can reasonably expect to obtain financing for.

 Lenders determine prequalification according to basic financial information, such as income, debt, and assets.
 Often buyers simply self-report their finances at this stage.

 Then there’s mortgage preapproval, a much deeper dive into qualifying for a mortgage.
 Becoming preapproved often requires bank statements, proof of assets, and a look at credit history.

 When buying a house sight unseen, especially in a hot market, getting preapproved can reasonably assure sellers that buyers can get financing for the amount they’ve offered.